 Charles III is King of the United Kingdom, ushering in a new Carolean era for the country.
-The short time since this landmark change has seen Rishi Sunak become UK prime minister, who, in his previous post as Chancellor of the Exchequer, had been viewed as a tech evangelist of sorts.
+The short time since this landmark change has seen Rishi Sunak become UK prime minister, who, in his previous post as Chancellor of the Exchequer, had been viewed as a tech and crypto evangelist of sorts.

 While US-owned social media and crypto firms such as Twitter and FTX have seen upheaval in recent weeks, not much has happened in the Carolean era when it comes to UK tech.
 But this month has seen some interesting changes afoot in Britain for all things web3, decentralization and crypto.